 Stilnox is one of the trade names for zolpidem, which is also sold under the trade name Ambien.
 It is chemically distinct from benzodiazepines, although it has a similar hypnotic effect.
 Physicians prescribe Stilnox primarily for insomnia, but it also has a significant potential for addiction.
+The concentration of Stilnox in the blood should be less than 300 micrograms per liter when taking it therapeutically.
+People who overdose on Stilnox typically have a concentration in their blood above 1,000 micrograms per liter.

 What are the Medical Uses of Stilnox?